About Abukutsa Arts Academy

 Founder & Executive Director

 Anindo Marshall began her musical and dance career in her homeland of Kenya, as a vocalist, dancer and percussionist.
-She enjoyed a successful solo career in Europe as a singer, a recording contract with EMI Spain, and becoming known as Kenya's singing sensation.
-Anindo has performed with Babatunde Olatunji, Mickey Hart of the Grateful Dead, among others.
+She enjoyed a successful solo artist singing career in Europe, with an EMI Spain recording contract, and became known as Kenya's singing sensation.
+Anindo has performed with many prolific artists including Babatunde Olatunji and Mickey Hart (of the Grateful Dead), to name just a few.

-While in Kenya as a young dance student in ballet, modern, jazz and African, she met Saundra Barnes, a Katherine Dunham dancer living in Kenya and teaching Dunham Technique.
-Anindo studied with Ms. Barnes, and in 1983 moved to the USA to continue her study of with Dunham, and Dunham Masters, including: Pearl Reynolds, Archie Savage, Lucille Ellis, Tommy Gomez, Tally Beatty, Vanove Aikens, Theo Jamison, Ronald Marshall and Keith Williams.
+While in Kenya, as a young dance student in ballet, modern, jazz and African dance, Anindo met Saundra Barnes, a Katherine Dunham dancer living in Kenya and teaching Dunham Technique.
+Anindo studied with Ms. Barnes, and in 1983 moved to the USA to continue her study with Dunham and Dunham masters, including Pearl Reynolds, Archie Savage, Lucille Ellis, Tommy Gomez, Tally Beatty, Vanove Aikens, Theo Jamison, Ronald Marshall and Keith Williams.
 Her studies included Haitian, Afro Cuban, Brazilian and African forms as taught in Dunham Technique.

-Ms. Marshall is a Certified Dunham Technique Instructor, and serves as a board member on the Katherine Dunham Certification Board.
-She teaches worldwide, including at the Debbie Allen Dance Academy, Dance Dimensions, Lula Washington Dance Theater, Occidental College, LMU, UCI, Dallas Black Dance Theater, Cleo Parker Robinson Dance, Dance Excellence, USC, LACHSA and conducts Arts residencies in LAUSD, Hawthorne School District and Wiseburn School District schools as programs director with Dream a World Education, as well as conducting residencies in colleges all over the U.S.A.
+Ms. Marshall went on to become a Certified Dunham Technique Instructor, and has for many years served as a board member on the Katherine Dunham Certification Board.
+She teaches worldwide, including at the Debbie Allen Dance Academy, Dance Dimensions, Lula Washington Dance Theater, Occidental College, LMU, UCI, Dallas Black Dance Theater, Cleo Parker Robinson Dance, Dance Excellence, USC and LACHSA.
+She also conducts "Arts" residencies with LAUSD, Hawthorne School District and Wiseburn School District schools (as a program director with Dream a World Education), as well as with colleges throughout the USA.
 Besides Dunham Technique, Anindo teaches Africa Jazz and Modern Dance.
+She is the founder and executive director of the Marshall Dance Company and the Abukutsa Arts Academy.

 Business Development Strategist